 Students studying cyber security will have the opportunity to complete industry cyber security certifications.
-This means when a student completes their studies they will have a greater opportunity to gain employment within the cyber security industry.
+This means when a student completes their studies they will have a greater opportunity to gain employment within the cyber safety industry.

 Centre for Cyber Security Research and Innovation

 Deakin's Centre for Centre for Cyber Security Research and Innovation (CSRI) develops innovative technologies and methodologies for securing cyberspace in Australia and beyond.
-Engaging directly with industry and governments through collaborative research projects, CSRI provides protection from major cyber security threats.
+Engaging directly with industry and governments through collaborative research projects, CSRI provides protection from major IT security threats.
 CSRI models and informs policy development as well as raising cyber safety awareness levels.

 Research with us